Summit 2023: Great North Schools – A Manifesto for Change

 He has successfully coached and developed leaders at all levels in schools and has a strength and a great track record in supporting leadership in schools that are in challenging circumstances.

-Nick is Founding Trustee of North East Wellbeing, a charity dedicated to building emotionally healthy school communities through high quality services.
-He is also a member of HMP Independent Monitoring Board.
+Nick is Founding Trustee of North East Wellbeing, a charity dedicated to building emotionally healthy school communities thorough high quality services.
+He is also a member of HMP Independent Monitoring Board and volunteers as an advocate for local refugee families.

 Colin Lofthouse